-- Carry out day to day activities involving the individuals who you work with, and others in your organisation/setting.
-You must show how you use partnership and co-production models when promoting the health and well-being of individuals.
-This will include how you work with others by gathering and sharing relevant and appropriate information with colleagues, professionals and others involved in the care of individuals using agreed documents, processes and procedures. - Fill out your reflective log regularly, and make sure it is up to date in preparation for meetings. - Meet with your manager/assessor at each of the scheduled progress meetings to discuss your own progress and development, as well as to reflect on your work with others, and how this supports the care and support provided to individuals that you work with.
+- Carry out day to day activities involving the children/young people who you work with, and others in your organisation/setting.
+You must show how you use partnership and co-production models when promoting the health and well-being of children/young people.
+This will include how you work with others by gathering and sharing relevant and appropriate information with colleagues, professionals and others involved in the care of children/young people using agreed documents, processes and procedures. - Fill out your reflective log regularly, and make sure it is up to date in preparation for meetings. - Meet with your manager/assessor at each of the scheduled progress meetings to discuss your own progress and development, as well as to reflect on your work with others, and how this supports the care and support provided to the children/young people that you work with.